philschanely/course-web1/src/pages/lessons/07-styling-content.md

 2. Search for fonts that might work for your design and click the plus icon for any such font to add it to a collection.
 3. Find the Collection panel in the lower portion of the screen and click "arrow" icon in the upper right to see all your fonts side-by-side.
 4. Back in the Collection panel for more options for using fonts:
   * Click the "download" icon in the upper right to download the fonts in your collection.
-Install them on your system (using Font Book on a Mac) in order to use them in design software such as Sketch.
+Install them on your system (using Font Book on a Mac) in order to use them in design software such as Figma.
   * On the "Customize" tab you can select specific weights and styles for reach font you'd like to use in a website.
 Note these weights as well for use in the `font-weight` CSS setting.
   * On the "Embed" tab you can use either the "Standard" `<link>` tag to link to your styles as external stylesheets from an HTML document.
 I prefer to switch to the `@import` option and place the `@import url...` bit directly into a stylesheet.
   * With a Google Fonts stylesheet linked you can then use the provided settings under "Specify in CSS" to set an element to a particular font.